Reclaiming Our Time: Public Theology, Racial Justice, And The Fight For Democracy

 The Institute will run two separate tracks during this week.
 You may pick which track you wish to apply for admission.
 We will provide media training and community organizing training to all participants.
 Track I will focus upon “Social Trauma, Social Death.”
 From the brainchild of Orlando Patterson, we will delve into the intricacies of ideological sociality, which operates to divide and conquer racial minorities in this country.
 Track II will focus upon “The Power of Truth Telling: Stories and Practices from the Front Line.”
 Drawing from the seminal work of social scientist, Brené Brown, this week will focus upon what Chimamanda Ngozi Adichie calls the “danger of a single story.”
 This focus upon truth-telling is aimed at centering revolutionary ideals about faith and future in the age-old practice of inter-relational and communal respect for human dignity.
 Building upon the theme of Public Theology as a vehicle, each track will assemble the building blocks of community mapping and community assessment for maximum impact on the issues facing the plural demography of racial minorities and the political issues prominent in their quests for success.

-Cost to Attend Summer Institute
+Cost + Applying to Summer Institute

 - $500 for non-student participants